phillip-chen/MEJO-487-Project-2/README.md

 # An Interactive Educational Website
-This goal is to create an educational website with interactive slides, media contents, and a quiz to teach a concept, theory, or technique.
+The goal is to create an educational website with interactive slides, media contents, and a quiz to teach a concept, theory, or technique.
 Target audience is high school student

 My topic is about the great cola war which teaches the history and fun facts of Coca Cola and PespiCo.